story645/proposal/draft/outline.md

 * 416-432: describing the artistclass code block
 * 433-436: nu
 * 436-444: Q
-__revision__ probably use basically pseudo-code, I think reviewers are right that it's both too much and not enough mpl, would also be easier to make it more functional, break it down line by line as annotated code instead of block of explanation (look at revised proposal) - streamline so that nu isn't explained first as part of object and then again when talking about nu objects
+__revision__ probably use basically pseudo-code, I think reviewers are right that it's both too much and not enough mpl, would also be easier to make it more functional, break it down line by line as annotated code instead of block of explanation (look at revised proposal) - streamline so that nu isn't explained first as part of object and then again when talking about nu objects.
+Also, framing is "the authors need to make clear the difference between and benefits for an actual programmer following their approach rather than, for example, a grammar-based specification such as Vega-Lite." (review 4)
 ### 4.1
 * 446-451: what is this, what this section is about
 * 452-456: view method, what does it do